I couldn’t wait to show Scout the stunning orange hoodoos at Bryce Canyon National Park, where we planned to camp for two nights.

 Pretend you’re a squirrel…

-I expected him to erupt at some barely-audible noise at 4am and piss off the other campers, but he stayed quiet all night and—since I’m his nocturnal wrangler—I enjoyed a good night’s sleep.
+I fully expected him to erupt at some barely-audible noise at 4am and piss off the other campers, but my good boy stayed quiet all night and—since I’m his nocturnal wrangler—I enjoyed a good night’s sleep.

 Scout gamely roasting apple slices over the campfire because I was too cheap to pay $3.5o for marshmallows at the camp store until the following day, when I realized how depressing that was and relented.